-c) This KPI is obtained by downstream throughput provided by N3 interface from all UPFs to NG-RAN which are related to the single network slice instance.
+is obtained by downstream throughput provided by N3 interface from all UPFs to NG-RAN which are related to the single network slice instance.
+The KPI unit is kbit/s and the KPI type is CUM.

+c) DTSNSI= UPFGTP.OutDataOctN3UPF

-d)
+d) NetworkSlice.

-e) GTP.OutDataOctN3UPF.

-f) 5GS.

-g) Integrity.

-h) kbit/s.

-i) CUM.

 6.3.4 Upstream Throughput at N3 interface

-a) Upstream GTP data throughput at N3 interfac.
+a) N3UpstreamThr.

 b) This KPI describes the total number of octets of all incoming GTP data packets on the N3 interface (measured at UPF) which have been generated by the GTP-U protocol entity on the N3 interface, during a granularity period.
 This KPI is used to evaluate upstream GTP throughput integrity performance at the N3 interface.

-c) This KPI is obtained by measuring the GTP data upstream throughput provided by N3 interface from NG-RAN to UPF, during the granularity period.
+It is obtained by measuring the GTP data upstream throughput provided by N3 interface from NG-RAN to UPF, during the granularity period.
+The KPI unit is kbit/s and the KPI type is MEAN.

-d) UGTPTS=SUM (GTP.InDataOctN3UPF)/timeperiod) at UPF
+c) UGTPTS=SUM (GTP.InDataOctN3UPF)/timeperiod) at UPF

-e) GTP.InDataOctN3UPF

-f) 5GS

-g) Integrity

-h) kbit/s

-i) MEAN
+d) NetworkSlice

 6.3.5 Downstream Throughput at N3 interface

-a) Downstream GTP data throughput at N3 interface.
+a) N3DownstreamThr.

 b) This KPI describes the total number of octets of all downstream GTP data packets on the N3 interface (transmitted downstream from UPF) which have been generated by the GTP-U protocol entity on the N3 interface, during a granularity period.
 This KPI is used to evaluate integrity performance at N3 interface.

-c) This KPI is obtained by measuring the GTP data downstream throughput provided by N3 interface from UPF to NG-RAN, during the granularity period.
+It is obtained by measuring the GTP data downstream throughput provided by N3 interface from UPF to NG-RAN, during the granularity period.
+The KPI unit is kbit/s and the KPI type is MEAN.

-d) DGTPTS=SUM (GTP.OutDataOctN3UPF)/timeperiod) at UPF
+c) DGTPTS=SUM (GTP.OutDataOctN3UPF)/timeperiod) at UPF

-e) GTP.OutDataOctN3UPF

-f) 5GS

-g) Integrity

-h) kbit/s

-i) MEAN
+d) NetworkSlice

 6.3.6 RAN UE Throughput

 6.3.6.1 Definition

-a) RAN UE Throughput.
+a) UEDLThrp, UEULThrp.

-b) A KPI that shows how NG-RAN impacts the service quality provided to an end-user.

-c) Payload data volume on RLC level per elapsed time unit on the air interface, for transfers restricted by the air interface.
+b) This KPI describes how NG-RAN impacts the service quality provided to an end-user.
+It is obtained by payload data volume on RLC level per elapsed time unit on the air interface, for transfers restricted by the air interface.
+The KPI unit is kbit/s and the KPI type is MEAN.

-d) RAN UE Throughput DL = DRB.UEThpDl and
+c) RAN UE Throughput DL = DRB.UEThpDl and

 RAN UE Throughput UL = DRB.UEThpUl